 Distance Learning Fee...................$50/class

 Certain courses require expendable materials that are used.
 A lab fee is charged to partially cover this extra expense.
-The specific fees are listed next to each course in the credit schedule.
+The specific fees are listed in the detailed course information found when browsing classes on our online schedule.

 Tuition for Senior Citizens